 - Flexibility–If you’re using a blood glucose meter and are tired of finger pricks, there’s an alternative site monitor that lets you draw blood samples from your arm, thigh, or the palm of your hand.

-Fewer finger pricks with CGM
+Fewer Finger Pricks with CGM

-If you have type 1 or type 2 and just want to manage your blood sugar (blood glucose) better, continuous glucose monitoring may be right for you.
+If you have type 1 or type 2 and just want to manage your blood glucose better, continuous glucose monitoring may be right for you.
 CGMs report your blood glucose levels in real time (for example every five minutes throughout the day), alert you when your glucose hits a high or a low limit, and provide insight into glucose trends.
 Learn more about continuous glucose monitoring and time in range.

 CGMs work through a sensor placed on your skin.
 It transmits readings to a small recording device.
 Whether you manage your diabetes with a pump, daily injections, or oral medications, a CGM can help you manage your blood glucose.